Mimino666/python-xextract/README.rst

-When you use ``Url`` parser and pass ``url`` parameter to ``parse()`` method, the parser will parse out the absolute url address.
+When you use ``Url`` parser and pass ``url`` parameter to ``parse()`` method, the parser will construct the absolute url address.
-By default, ``Url`` parses the value out of *href* attribute of the matched element.
+By default, ``Url`` extracts the value out of *href* attribute of the matched element.
-If you want to parse the value out of a different attribute (e.g. *src*), pass it as ``attr`` parameter.
+If you want to extract the value out of a different attribute (e.g. *src*), pass it as ``attr`` parameter.

 -----